Code Review Setup

 * **Label filters**: Include or exclude PRs with specific labels

-* **Author filters**: Include or exclude specific authors from reviews
+* **Author filters**: Include or exclude specific authors (useful for excluding bot authors)

 * **Branch filters**: Include or exclude branches matching specific patterns (filters by target branch — the branch being merged into)